open-gigaai/CVPR-2026-Workshop-WM-Track/README.md

 * **Base environment**

 We provide baseline world model code for training and inference.
 [GigaTrain](https://github.com/open-gigaai/giga-train) and [GigaDataset](https://github.com/open-gigaai/giga-datasets) is used for framework of training and dataset loading respectively.
-The base environment for training is the same as the [GigaTrain](https://github.com/open-gigaai/giga-train) repo and [GigaDataset](https://github.com/open-gigaai/giga-datasets).
+The base environment for training is the same as the [GigaTrain](https://github.com/open-gigaai/giga-train) and [GigaDataset](https://github.com/open-gigaai/giga-datasets).

 ```bash